 In Florida, non-compete agreements are valid if they are reasonable in time, area, and line of business.
-Back in the day, noncompete agreements were often found to be void as an improper restraint of trade.
-Nowadays, non-compete agreements are common but to be enforceable, they must: (1) be in writing; (2) be signed by the parties, and (3) specify a reasonable time.
+In the past, we often saw noncompete agreements deemed void for being improper restraints of trade.
+These days, however, non-compete agreements are commonplace.
+For enforceability, these agreements need to meet three conditions.
+They must exist in written form, carry the signatures of all parties, and outline a reasonable timeframe.

 What do non-compete agreements typically look like?